 But can’t I just look first?

 Looking for a home without being a qualified buyer is like going to a restaurant when you are starving, but not eating.
-It's not fair to anyone.
+It’s not fair to anyone.
 First of all, sellers trust agents to bring people into their home who are serious buyers and able to purchase.
-They don't want to open their home, especially if they are still living there, to people who are 'just looking' or curious.
-As a buyer, it's not a good idea to set yourself up for disappointment by looking at homes you cannot afford.
+They don’t want to open their home, especially if they are still living there, to people who are ‘just looking’ or curious.
+As a buyer, it’s not a good idea to set yourself up for disappointment by looking at homes you cannot afford.
 When you finally look in your price range, you will have a harder time finding something you like.
-Everything will pale in the light of the homes you can't afford.
+Everything will pale in the light of the homes you can’t afford.
 You are also wasting valuable time, while you are looking at homes you will never be able to buy, others are looking and making offers on what could have potentially been your home.
-Your Real Estate agent's time is also valuable.
+Your Real Estate agent’s time is also valuable.
 Agents work on commission; they only get paid if you buy a home.
-When working with serious , qualified buyers most agents will bend over backwards to help you find a home, but if you are 'just looking' they may not be a eager to give of their time.
-As one agent once told me, "If someone takes my money, I may not be happy, but I can get more, if they take my time, they have taken something I can never get back."
-Finally, when you do find something and want to make an offer, your agent will need to submit 'proof of funds' with the offer paperwork.
-Poof of Funds is your pre-qualification or pre-approval letter (or documentation of funds if you are paying cash).
+When working with serious, qualified buyers most agents will bend over backwards to help you find a home, but if you are ‘just looking’ they may not be a eager to give of their time.
+As one agent once told me, “If someone takes my money, I may not be happy, but I can get more, if they take my time, they have taken something I can never get back.”
+Finally, when you do find something and want to make an offer, your agent will need to submit documentation that with the offer paperwork showing that you can afford to purchased the home at the price you have offered.
+Poof of Funds (if you are paying cash) a pre-qualification or pre-approval letter is suitable documentation.
 Without that, your offer will not even be considered.
-What you don't want to happen is to have your dream home sold out from under you because someone got their offer in while you were scurrying around to get pre-qualified.
+What you don’t want to happen is to have your dream home sold out from under you because someone got their offer in while you were scurrying around to get pre-qualified.
 Being prepared, knowing our budget and having a realtor to assist you will set the stage for a positive home buying experience.